Overview

 What is daqq?

-daqq (Distributed Agreement on Quantum Queries) is a Cosmos SDK chain whose purpose is not to transfer value, but to let independent P2P participants:
+daqq (Distributed Agreement on Quantum Queries) is a Cosmos SDK chain whose purpose is not to transfer value, but to give a P2P network of independent participants a way to cooperate on quantum-algorithm experiments without trusting any one party.
+Concretely, daqq lets nodes:

 - Agree on the same fresh random seed at the same block height, with no single point of trust.

-- Commit the results back to a shared ledger so that the entire P2P network has an auditable, reproducible trail.
+- Commit each node’s results back to a shared ledger so the whole network has an auditable, reproducible trail.

 Why no rewards?